Standard wire gauge

-British Standard Wire Gauge (often abbreviated to Standard Wire Gauge or SWG) is a unit for denoting wire size given by BS 3737:1964 (now withdrawn).
+The British Standard Wire Gauge, often referred to as the Standard Wire Gauge or simply SWG, is a unit used to denote wire gauge (size) as defined by BS 3737:1964, a standard that has since been withdrawn.
 It is also known as the Imperial Wire Gauge or British Standard Gauge.
-Use of SWG sizes has fallen greatly in popularity, but they are still used as a measure of thickness in guitar strings and some electrical wire.
-Cross sectional area in square millimetres is now the more usual size measurement for wires used in electrical installation cables.
-The current British Standard for metallic materials such as wire and sheet is BS 6722:1986, which is a solely metric standard.
+Although its use has significantly declined, SWG sizes are still used for measuring the thickness of guitar strings and certain types of electrical wire.

+In modern applications, wire size is more commonly measured in terms of cross-sectional area, expressed in square millimeters, particularly for electrical installation cables.
+The current British Standard for metallic materials, including wires and sheets, is BS 6722:1986, which exclusively uses metric measurements.

 History

 SWG was fixed by Order of Council August 23, 1883.
 It was constructed by improving the Birmingham Wire Gauge.
 It was made a legal standard on 1 March, 1884, by the British Board of Trade.
 SWG is not to be confused with American wire gauge, which has a similar but not interchangeable numbering scheme.